SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/React App Quickstart Guide.md

 This is a more in-depth guide that goes into each portion of the development.

-## Adding Your App to the CFG AI App Catalog
+## Adding Your App to the SEMOSS App Catalog

-If you are happy with where your app is, and want to publish it to the CFG AI App Catalog, the process is fairly simple.
+If you are happy with where your app is, and want to publish it to the SEMOSS App Catalog, the process is fairly simple.

 ### Bundle Your App